FIGHT THE FLAME

 Complex Regional Pain Syndrome (CRPS)

 What is CRPS?
-CRPS is a chronic, debilitating pain disorder that usually affects a limb after an injury.
-A CRPS patient will experience constant, unrelenting, pain along with a myriad of other symptoms.
-Many times the disease will spread to other parts of the body as well.
+CRPS, or Complex Regional Pain Syndrome, is a chronic and debilitating pain disorder that typically affects a limb following an injury.
+Patients with CRPS experience constant and unrelenting pain, along with various other symptoms.
+In many cases, the condition can also spread to other parts of the body.

 Causes of Complex Regional Pain Syndrome

-CRPS does not discriminate; men/women, young or old.
-There is no known explanation of why this disorder occurs in some people and not others.
+CRPS can affect anyone, regardless of gender or age.
+There is currently no known reason why this disorder affects some individuals and not others.

 Not all CRPS patients experience the exact same symptoms.